 Whether you intend to start a business, work entrepreneurially in a corporate setting or family business, or take other professional path, success will demand much more than just doing the job.
 The undergraduate program in entrepreneurship will help prepare you by developing the personal and professional attributes critical to entrepreneurial success and to effectively turn your ideas and dreams into reality.

 CSUSB's undergraduate concentration in Entrepreneurial Management offers a wide range of courses tailored to helping students learn how to move from idea to business launch and the management of a sustainable venture.
 Undergraduate students can take individual courses, select Entrepreneurial Management as their concentration, or minor in Entrepreneurship.

-- ENTR 544 New Venture Development (4 units - offered all quarters except summer):Introduction to the process of developing a new venture concept.
-Examines key issues in new venture creation, including the role of the entrepreneur in transitioning ideas to business opportunities.
-Special emphasis on developing a rapid opportunity analysis, identifying a sustainable business model, and business planning.
-Prerequisites: Successful completion of ENTR 543.
+- ENTR 5440 Developing the New Venture (3 units - offered Fall/Spring semester):Introduction to the process of developing a new venture concept.
+Focus on transitioning ideas into a viable business venture with special emphasis on developing a sustainable business model and a hands-on business planning experience.
+Prerequisites: Successful completion of ENTR 5430.

-- ENTR 545 New Venture Resource Requirements (4 units - offered all quarters except summer):Examines the strategies and techniques employed by entrepreneurs to identify and access critical resources.
-Special emphasis on marshaling internal and external resources such as advisors, board of directors, social networks and other key tangibles and intangibles.
-NOTE: We recommend you take this course concurrently with either ENTR 543 or ENTR 544.
+- ENTR 5450 Resources for the Entrepreneur(3 units - offered Fall/Spring semester):Strategies and techniques employed by entrepreneurs to identify and access critical resources.
+Special emphasis on developing resource projections, negotiation, marshaling internal and external resources and team formation.
+NOTE: We recommend you take the ENTR 5450 course concurrently with either ENTR 5430 or ENTR 5440.

-- ENTR 549 Launching the Entrepreneurial Venture (4 units - offered all quarters except summer)
+- ENTR 5490 Launching the Entrepreneurial Venture (3 units)

 Required Reflective Essay: